Favourited 2175 times

 The land was intended as a healing/spiritual place. we believe that the positive energy and support of the property, like minded people , and of course being here on the Big Island of Hawai’i will help you towards reaching your highest potential in regards to all personal growth.

-We are not selling our produce and our aim is to be able to grow 100% of our food needs.
+We are not selling our produce right now but our aim is to be able to grow 100% of our food needs.
 We're on one acre of land, so we are trying to use every inch to become as self-sufficient and environmentally sound as possible.
 We are on solar and water catchments systems, so we try to be respectful of our resources, such as being mindful of water and electric use, getting into small habits such as short showers, plugging electronic devices in during the day, and unplugging devices when not in use.

 Helpers who have a strong work ethic, like to do tasks independently and who are more in a stage of contemplation and/or meditation will be well suited here.
 We have a very large library that offers literature regarding spiritual paths and healing and helpers are welcome to borrow from our selection of books.